When Forever Has Gone

 "When Forever Has Gone" is a song by Greek singer Demis Roussos.

 The song "When Forever Has Gone" was first released on the B-side of the single "With You" in 1974.
 Later, in 1976, "When Forever Has Gone" was released as a single itself.

 The song was later included on Roussos' 1977 album The Demis Roussos Magic.

 Background and writing

 The song was written by Brent Mason and Stélios Vlavianós.
 The recording was produced by Peter Sullivan.

 Commercial performance

-The song spent two weeks at number 2 in the official UK singles chart in the second half of October 1976, number one in both weeks being Pussycat's "Mississippi".
+The song spent two weeks at number 2 in the official UK singles chart in the second half of October 1976, with the number one in both weeks being Pussycat's "Mississippi".

 Track listing

 7" single "With Wou" (1974)

 7" single "With You" Philips 6009 543 (1974, France, Germany, Italy, Netherlands, Norway, etc.)